petergandenberger/gridstackeR/cran-comments.md

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.
+There were 2 NOTEs about possibly misspelled words in DESCRIPTION.

 ## 0.1.0 Resubmission